Montclair State University

 What is the origin of this story?

-The best account of the origins and development of this myth is by Robert F. Haggard, "The Nicola Affair: Lewis Nicola, George Washington, and American Military Discontent during the Revolutionary War," Proceedings of The American Philosophical Society Vol. 146, No. 2, June 2002, pp. 139-169, on line at the APS site here:
+The best account of the origins and development of this myth is by Robert F. Haggard, "The Nicola Affair: Lewis Nicola, George Washington, and American Military Discontent during the Revolutionary War," Proceedings of The American Philosophical Society Vol. 146, No. 2, June 2002, pp. 139-169, formerly online at the APS site, now archived.

 Haggard first summarizes how the myth grew by reviewing accounts of it in historical works.
 The earliest of them, published in 1823, states ""a letter was handed to Washington containing the demand of some for a monarchy, and himself the king."
 From there the story grew.
 As recently as 1984 a prominent American historian wrote that "Washingtons refusal to countenance Nicolas scheme signifies the death of the monarchical idea in the United States and the total triumph of representative government."
 (Haggard p.
 142).